-PPC Pull Bond Tests shall be performed in accordance with the accepted testing as specified herein.
 Acceptable test results shall be achieved on a trial application before installation may proceed.

 - (c) Equipment.
 All equipment for cleaning the existing concrete surface, and mixing and applying the PPC system shall be in accordance with the Material Manufacturer's recommendations as approved by the Engineer prior to commencement of any work. - (1) Measuring Equipment.
-The following equipment shall be provided: - (i) Certified Scales used to calibrate the mobile truck mixing equipment. - (ii) Means to measure the resin levels in the tank of the mobile truck mixer during paving operations and access to the resin tank. - (2) Mixing Equipment.
+The following equipment shall be provided: - (i) Certified Scales used to calibrate the mobile truck mixing equipment. - (ii) Means to measure the resin levels in the tank of the mobile truck mixer during PPC placement operations and access to the resin tank. - (2) Mixing Equipment.
 A continuous mixer shall be used for all PPC applications.
 The continuous mixer shall: - (i) Employ an auger screw/chute device. - (ii) Be equipped with an automatic metering device that measures and records aggregate and resin volumes.
 Record volumes at least every five minutes, including time and date.
 Submit recorded volumes at the end of the work shift. - (iii) Have a visible readout gage that displays volumes of aggregate and resin being recorded. - (iv) Produce a satisfactory mix consistently during the entire placement. - (v) Be calibrated by certified scales provided by the Contractor.
-Calibration shall be demonstrated by comparing the computer tickets to three consecutive batches of aggregate verified to be within 2% of one another.
-The process shall be repeated for three consecutive batches of resin, also verified to be within 2% of one another.
+Calibration shall be demonstrated by comparing the computer tickets to three consecutive batches of aggregate verified to be within 2 percent of one another.
+The process shall be repeated for three consecutive batches of resin, also verified to be within 2 percent of one another.
 This calibration process shall be witnessed by the Engineer, and the calibration shall be done every 90 days.

-A portable mechanical mixer of appropriate size for proposed batches, as recommended by the manufacturer and approved by the Engineer, may be used for all PPC applications and for smaller area applications of less than 2000 cubic feet per contract.
+A portable mechanical mixer of appropriate size for proposed batches, as recommended by the manufacturer and approved by the Engineer, may be used for all PPC applications and for smaller area applications of less than 2,000 cubic feet per contract.

-- 518.11 - (3) Finishing Equipment.
-PPC materials may be placed using a vibratory screed, a slip form paving machine or a placing machine as approved by the Engineer, which is modified or specifically built to effectively place the PPC in a manner such that the finish shall match the adjacent deck or pavement surfaces, and meet the requirements of the project.
-It shall be used for all PPC applications.
-If finishing of the PPC in small areas is done using hand finishing tools, it shall be completed to make new Polyester Concrete in the concrete blockouts flush with the top of the deck or pavement surface. - (d) Surface Preparation.
-Prior to HMWM primer and PPC applications, the concrete surfaces to be treated shall be cleaned by shotblasting, scarifying, chipping, or sandblasting until all unsound materials and contaminants which may interfere with the primer and PPC have been removed from the concrete blockouts.
+- (3) Finishing Equipment: PPC materials shall be placed using hand tools such that the finish shall match the adjacent deck or pavement surfaces, and meet the requirements of the project. - (d) Surface Preparation.
+Prior to HMWM primer and PPC applications, the concrete surfaces to be treated shall be cleaned by shot-blasting, scarifying, chipping, or sandblasting until all unsound materials and contaminants which may interfere with the primer and PPC have been removed from the concrete blockouts.
 Exposed concrete surfaces shall be protected from precipitation and heavy dew during and after the application of the primer. - (e) Forms.
 Forms of the concrete blockouts shall be tight, and sufficiently rigid to prevent distortion due to the pressure of the PPC and other loads incidental to the PPC.
 The formwork shall be inspected by the Engineer prior to the PPC placements.
 The forms shall be sealed water tight so that there is no leakage. - (f) HMWM Primer Application.
 Prior to placing HMWM primer in the concrete blockouts, the exposed surfaces of the existing concrete shall be completely dry and blown clean with oil-free compressed air.
 However, the primer shall be placed after 28-day curing time of new concrete.

 After the exposed concrete surfaces have been prepared and cleaned, the primer shall be applied in accordance with the Manufacturer's recommendations.
-The primer shall be applied within 5 minutes of mixing at a spread rate of approximately 90 square feet per gallon, and uniformly spread to completely cover any surfaces which PPC materials will bond.
+The primer shall be applied within five minutes of mixing at a spread rate of approximately 90 square feet per gallon, and uniformly spread to completely cover any surfaces which PPC materials will bond.
 The primer shall be reapplied to any areas that appear dry after 15 minutes of absorbing the materials.
-The concrete surface temperature shall be at 40°F and rising to 95 °F maximum, and the relative humidity shall be not more than 85 percent.
+The concrete surface temperature shall be at 40 °F and rising to 95 °F maximum, and the relative humidity shall be not more than 85 percent.